cloudkernel-tech/pursuit-guide/docs/tutorials_en/rtk_onboard.rst

 .. _tutorial_rtk_onboard:

-Accessing the RTK installed with the onboard computer
+Access the RTK installed with the onboard computer
 =============================================================

 In cases where customers sometimes install RTK GPS directly with the onboard computer,